carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 - "Numba helps you both speeding up and lifting code from the GIL."
 ---

-FIXME: Maybe it makes sense to explain the difference between multiprocessing and multithreading in this chapter?

 # Monte Carlo
 In order to witness the advantages of parallelization we need an algorithm that is 1. parallelizable and 2. complex enough to take a few seconds of CPU time.
 In order to not scare away the interested reader, we need this algorithm to be understandable and, if possible, interesting.
 We chose a classical algorithm for demonstrating parallel programming: estimating the value of number π.